SceneFormer: Indoor Scene Generation with Transformers: Method

-We generate the indoor scene conditioned on an empty room, consisting of its floor shape, windows and doors.
-The floor shape in turn defines the positions of the walls.
-We take the binary image of the floor as input and feed this into an encoder consisting of a series of residual blocks \cite{he2016deep}, shown in Figure \ref{fig:sceneformer}.
-We use 1-channel input images of size $[512, 512]$ and obtain feature maps of size $[16, 16, E]$, where $E$ is embedding dimension of the transformer model.
-A discrete 2D coordinate embedding is added to this feature map, which is then flattened to obtain a $[256, E]$ sequence.
+We generate an indoor scene conditioned on a room layout, defining the floor, windows and doors (walls are assumed to lie at the edges of the floor).
+The floor is represented as a binary image and encoded by a series of residual blocks \cite{he2016deep}, shown in Fig.~\ref{fig:sceneformer}.
+We use binary images of size $512\times 512$ and obtain feature maps of size $16\times 16\times E$, where $E$ is embedding dimension of the transformer model.
+A discrete 2D coordinate embedding is added to this feature map, which is then flattened to obtain a $256\times E$ sequence.
 The SceneFormer decoder then performs cross-attention on the embedded sequence.

-To condition generation on the locations of doors and windows, we simply insert these objects at the beginning of the input sequence.
-Hence, inference starts with a sequence consisting of the start token as well as tokens corresponding to the doors and windows.
+The locations of doors and windows are inserted as objects at the beginning of the input sequence.
+Hence, inference starts with a sequence consisting of the start token along with tokens for doors and windows.
+Such leading tokens have also been used in works such as CTRL~\cite{keskar2019ctrl}.
+We experimented with doors and windows as multiple channels in the floor plan image, but locations were not recognized precisely enough, causing collisions.

 We do not use an additional loss to enforce that the generated objects are within the input floor region.